jwilber/svelte2jupyter/README.md

 ### Render Svelte Components in Jupyter Notebooks

-svelte2jupyter is minimal Python library for rendering [Svelte](https://svelte.dev/) components in [Jupyter](https://jupyter.org/) notebooks.
-The only dependency is that you have node installed on your machine (which is required anyway if you're using Svelte).
+svelte2jupyter is minimal Python library for rendering [Svelte](https://svelte.dev/) components in [Jupyter](https://jupyter.org/) notebooks:

 - 30 second gif

 ## Basic Use

-- Create a local directory called `components/` and put any Svelte components you want inside.
-(Note, you don't need to worry about any local node stuff, it'll be handled behind the scenes).
+In the same directory as your notebook, create a `components/` directory and put any Svelte components you want inside of it.
+(Note, you don't need to worry about any npm stuff, it'll be handled behind the scenes).

 E.g., your folder-structure should look something like: